U.S. Route 75 in Kansas: History

-The junction with K-268 and K-31 was formally a four-way intersection.
+The junction with K-268 and K-31 was formerly a four-way intersection.
 From January 2004 to August 2009, there was a total of 24 crashes, which included one fatality and fifteen that resulted in injuries.
-Residents of the surrounding communities requested a "safer type of intersection", then in late Fall of 2013, work began to reconstruct the intersection as a roundabout.
+Residents of the surrounding communities requested a "safer type of intersection", then in late fall of 2013, work began to reconstruct the intersection as a roundabout.
 On November 17, 2014, the new roundabout at the eastern terminus opened to unrestricted traffic.
 The project was fully completed by the end of December.
 Smoky Hill LLC from Salina, was the primary contractor on the $2.541 million roundabout project.
 On August 9, 2018, a tractor-trailer travelling southbound on US-75 crashed into the roundabout.
-The trucks fuel tank was damaged and spilled about 70 gallons of diesel fuel.
+The truck's fuel tank was damaged and spilled about 70 gallons of diesel fuel.
 K-31 and US-75 traffic was reduced to one lane for about four hours after the crash.